woodstone121/DeepCore/_posts/2017-04-25-Creating_Synthetic_Clouds.md

 As you can see, clouds actually look pretty much the same from space.
 File that under "Today I Learned", and let's go make some clouds...

 ## Generating Clouds Programmatically
-I found a great [example](http://lodev.org/cgtutor/randomnoise.html) creating clouds in *gasp* C.  From looking at the source code, I can see that the author created some white noise, and then progressively upsampled smaller and smaller parts of the image and then stacked the results on top of each other.
+I found a great [example](http://lodev.org/cgtutor/randomnoise.html) creating clouds in C.  From looking at the source code, I can see that the author created some white noise, and then progressively upsampled smaller and smaller parts of the image to the original image size and stacked the results on top of each other.

-Here's the algorithm, in plain English:
+Before I present my program in Python, here's the algorithm in plain English:

 > 1. generate an NxN white noise image and store it
-2. cut out the upper-left quarter of the image
+2. cut out the upper-left quadrant of the image
-3. upsample the upper-left corner to the original image size, and store the result
+3. upsample the upper-left quadrant to the original image size, and store the result
 4. repeat steps 2 and 3 until the corner image is 1x1
-5. stack the original image, and all the stored upsampled images on top of each by adding the pixel values
+5. Sum the original noise pattern and all the upsampled quadrants pixel by pixel, scaling the values of each pattern by the inverse of the root of quandrant's edge dimension

 I changed the order of the algorithm a little bit, but the result should be the same.

 I'm going to reproduce this algorithm in Python.
 I'm going to upgrade to bicubic interpolation because its 2017 and its a great time to be alive.

-NOTE: This code was exported from a [Jupyter Notebook](https://gist.github.com/alanjschoen/a37bfe7cf7e266beacd69c172f266bb3) (python 3.4.3) [using nbconvert](http://briancaffey.github.io/2016/03/14/ipynb-with-jekyll.html).
+NOTE: This code was exported from a [Jupyter Notebook](https://github.com/DigitalGlobe/DeepCore/blob/master/assets/notebooks/clouds/Synthetic Clouds.ipynb) (python 3.4.3) [using nbconvert](http://briancaffey.github.io/2016/03/14/ipynb-with-jekyll.html).
 There area a couple of things that are specific to Jupyter/iPython, like `%matplotlib inline` and the semicolon at the end.
 If you want to run this code outside of a Jupyter Notebook, you will need to remove those.
 Otherwise, it should work normally.

 {% highlight python %}